axeluhl/sailing-analytics/wiki/tracking-app/api-v1.md

 # Buoy Tender (Tonnenleger) App
 <div id="buoy-tender-app"></div>

 An app aimed at buoy tenders.
-In v1, this only allows marks of an existing course to be _pinged_.
+In v1, this only allows marks of a race to be _pinged_.
 The steps for doing so are

 1. provide the information for which leaderboard and race to ping marks
-2. get the course information for that race (potentially form the RaceLog, if no RaceDefinition is yet present)
+2. get the marks for that race (potentially form the RaceLog, if no TrackedRace is yet present)
-3. ping the marks in that course by submitting fixes
+3. ping the marks by submitting fixes

 ## Check-In Information
 <div id="bouy-tender-checkin-info"></div>